george-dominic/portfolio-performance/README.md

 # 📈 Daily Portfolio Insights

-A lightweight, automated analytics pipeline to track and understand your equity portfolio (Zerodha/Kite) with performance metrics, MTD analysis, and smart summaries.
+A lightweight, automated analytics pipeline to track and understand your equity portfolio (Zerodha/Kite) with performance metrics, MTD analysis, and llm-powered summaries with news baked in.

 ---